bestofjs/bestofjs/README.md

 A list of projects related to the web platform (JavaScript of course but also HTML and CSS) is stored in a MongoDB database.

-Everytime we find a new project, we add it to the database.
+Every time we find a new project, we add it to the database.

 Then everyday, an automatic task checks project data from Github, for every project stored and generates data consumed by the web application.
 This batch is an other repository: [bestofjs-batches](https://github.com/michaelrambeau/bestofjs-batches).